Airport Tips & Tools

 If you are looking for a fast pick-up after arriving, try a Cell Phone Lot—where your friend or family member can hang out for free to wait for your call or text that you’ve landed and when you're ready to be picked up in the arrivals area.

-If your flights arrives later in the day or in the evening, have your ride meet you upstairs at the departures drop-off.
+If your flight arrives later in the day or in the evening, have your ride meet you upstairs at the departures drop-off.
 It’s often times less crowded, as most passengers for that day's flights have already been dropped off.

 Plan ahead and make your next trip to the airport a less-stressful, and perhaps even, a fun one.